CyborgUnplug/CyborgUnplug/README.md

 Cyborg Unplug is an anti wireless (WiFi) surveillance system for the home, hotel and workplace.
-It detects and kicks selected devices known to pose a risk to personal privacy from your wireless network, breaking uploads and streams.
+It detects and kicks selected devices known to pose a risk to personal privacy from local wireless networks, breaking uploads and streams.

 Rather than functioning as a jammer, it targets devices selectively and as such is gentle on spectra.